An SLC-Approach to Designing a Book Tracking App

 I learned so much going through this process.
 I hear from so many people how much they love the app and that validates the UI decisions I've made in terms of how Bookstack works.
 The next challenge is to release a Version 2.0 that expands the feature set that so many users have been asking for.

-If I had not taken this MVP approach, Bookstack would still just be a digital artifact stuck in file directory of my computer and lost in the pages of my sketchbook.
+If I had not taken this SLC approach, Bookstack would still just be a digital artifact stuck in file directory of my computer and lost in the pages of my sketchbook.

-The biggest lesson I learned as a product designer is this: when you're stuck trying to figure out how to deliver a great product to your users, try doing less.
+The biggest lesson I learned as a product designer is this: when you're stuck trying to figure out how to deliver a great product to your users, try doing less and ask yourself: "How can I make this experience Simple, Lovable, yet Complete?"

 Summary